Start with 20 Easy Wildflowers

 Learn to grow Florida’s native wildflowers

-Watch this video and you’ll know how the Sunshine State got its name, when to plant wildflowers from seed, and how to prepare a site for planting.
+Watch these videos and you’ll know how the Sunshine State got its name, when to plant wildflowers from seed, how to prepare a site for planting and much more.

 Native Florida Wildflowers (Part 1)